mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

     1. Open `http://gitlab.dev.mm` in another window.

-    2. Click the plus button in the header bar and select "New group".
+    2. Select the plus icon in the header bar and select **New group**.

-    3. Enter a name for the group and check "Create a Mattermost team for this group".
+    3. Enter a name for the group and check **Create a Mattermost team for this group**.

     4. Go back to Mattermost.
 You should have been added to a new team matching the name of the group.